The Canada child benefit (CCB) is one of the key government benefit programs available for families with children in Canada.

 The CCB is a program that you should investigate if you have children or plan to in the near future.
 It’s easy to apply for, and you can expect regular monthly payments for as long as you remain eligible.
 Also, utilizing the CCB won’t disqualify you from other income support benefits, such as the GST/HST rebate and disability tax credit.
 Having access to extra funds when raising a family is always helpful, so ensure you take advantage of the CCB as well as its provincial equivalents.

 In conclusion, if you have more concerns about the Canada Child Benefits don’t hesitate to contact the Filing Taxes team of professional accountants today at 416-479-8532.
-Schedule an NTR engagement appointment with us and take the first step towards proper management of your finances.
+Schedule an NTR engagement appointment with us and take the first step toward proper management of your finances.

 Disclaimer: The information provided on this page is intended to provide general information.
 The information does not consider your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Salman Rundhawa and Filing Taxes will not be held liable for any problems that arise from the usage of the information provided on this page.